CzarofAK/smartebl_display/docs/design.md

 - Active button highlighted (━━Electric━━ in green with underline)
 - Page counter (1/2) top right
 - Battery status with color-coded SOC
-- Next page button bottom right
+- Change to next page with repeated press on "Electric"

 ---